Close

 Student and Academic Visas

-Student visas cover degree programs, exchange studies, and language courses exceeding 90 days.
-Research visas facilitate academic collaboration and scholarly activities.
-Processing typically requires 15-60 days with comprehensive documentation.
+Student visas cover degree programs, exchange studies, and language courses exceeding 90 days at Swedish educational institutions.
+Research visas facilitate academic collaboration and scholarly activities for scientists and researchers sponsored by recognized Swedish research institutions.
+Processing typically requires 10-15 calendar days, though some cases may extend to 30-60 days with comprehensive documentation requirements.

 Work and Employment Visas